muhammad-tamim/JavaScript-notes/README.md

 #### Event Delegation:
 Event Delegation is a technique where you attach a single event listener to a parent element instead of attaching listeners to each child element individually.
-This takes advantage of event bubbling, where an event on a child element "bubbles up" to its parent.
+It works because of event bubbling

 Without Delegation: